kwinter213/TeamDayDream/README.md

 # Getting Started

 Download the program using the link above
-Install the openCV library and attach a webcam
+Install the openCV library and attach a webcam.
+Run the main2.py file and place objects in view of the camera feed for the animations to play.

 # Usage